quantumlib/qsim/docs/install.md

 ## MacOS and Windows installation

-qsim is currently native to Linux.
-Users wishing to run qsim on a MacOS or Windows device should rely on the [Docker tools](docs/docker.md) provided with this repository.
+qsim testing is currently limited to Linux.
+For users interested in running qsim on a MacOS or Windows device, we recommend user the [Docker config](docs/docker.md) provided with this repository.